dsandeep2020/products/README.md

           ii.
 RANDOM_RANK_PRODUCT

 Step 4 – Create Reducers. /reducers/product.reducer.ts
     i.
-For action RANK_PRODUCT : It finds the product based on product Id and updates the rating and returns all products. ii.
+For action RANK_PRODUCT : It finds the product based on product Id from store, then it updates the rating and returns all products from store. ii.
 For action RANDOM_RANK_PRODUCT : It returns all products.
         Rating/Ranks are modified in (read-product-component.ts) and then dispatch to store that returns all products.